 It was exactly what I needed.

-I made the mistake of buying my canned pumpkin at Sam’s this year which means it’s the big cans and I end up having to make 6 pumpkin recipes every time I open one (more pumpkin recipes at the bottom of this post!) and muffins are great for that kind of thing.
+I made the mistake of buying my canned pumpkin at Sam’s this year which means it’s the big cans and I end up having to make 6 pumpkin recipes every time I open one and muffins are great for that kind of thing.

 These are really, really simple and they turn out soft and moist and I love the crunch of the walnuts.

 Let me know if you have any favorite pumpkin rcipes that I need to make next time I open a ginormous can!
 I could really use some suggestions.